-22 R.7.8.13.2 Concluding on suitability for PBT/vPvB assessment

-- 24 Guidance on the suitability for PBT/vPvB assessment is given in Chapter R.11 of the - 25 Guidance on IR&CSA.

-R.7.8.13.3 Concluding on suitability for use in Chemical Safety Assessment

-28 The available data on sediment toxicity have to be evaluated for their adequacy for use

-- in effect assessment and PNEC derivation according to the criteria described in Section - 30 R.7.8.10.
+1 2 R.7.8.13.2 Concluding on suitability for PBT/vPvB assessment 3 4 5 6 Concerning the PBT assessment, there are no direct T criteria for sediment studies, but long-term sediment toxicity tests may be appropriate to decide whether a substance fulfils the T criterion.
+Full guidance on the suitability for PBT/vPvB assessment is given in Chapter R.11 of the Guidance on IR&CSA .
+7 8 R.7.8.13.3 Concluding on suitability for use in Chemical Safety Assessment 9 10 11 12 13 14 15 16 17 18 19 20 21 The available data on sediment toxicity have to be evaluated for their adequacy for use in effect assessment and PNEC derivation according to the criteria described in Section R.7.8.10.
 Normally, little if any data will be available for sediment toxicity.
-In this case - 31 the equilibrium partitioning method can be used as a first screening approach to decide - 32 whether experimental data on toxicity to sediment organisms are necessary.
-For - 33 substances with a log $K{ow} > 5$ or substances with a correspondingly high adsorption or - 34 binding behaviour (e.g. ionisable substances, surface active substances, substances - 35 forming covalent bound to sediment components like e.g. aromatic amines) an additional - 36 factor of 10 has to be applied on the PEC/PNEC ratio, to take into account exposure of - 37 the benthic organisms via sediment ingestion.
-The EPM can, for instance, not be used for - 38 substances that are highly insoluble and for which no effects are observed in aquatic - 39 studies.
-For such substances at least one sediment study has to be performed

-4 TE المصاحة عابيي منة 1 If sediment tests are available in which t rne rest sub stance was : applied to the test

-- 2 system via spiking of the water phase, the effect values given in mg/L have to be - 3 converted into a sediment concentration (mg/kg) using the substance-specific - 4 partitioning coefficient or if available, measured sediment concentrations can be used. - 5 If only one long-term sediment test is available, it should preferably be for an - 6 endobenthic, sediment-ingesting species and the exposure time should be long enough - 7 to enable adequate uptake of the sediment-associated substance by the test organism. - 8 E.g. if only a 72 h test with the bacterivourus nematode Caenorhabditis elegans is - 9 available (is considered as long-term test as growth inhibition and egg production are - 10 measured), the result from this test cannot be used alone for the derivation of the - PNECsediment.
-However, such a test can be used as 2nd or 3rd test to lower the - assessment factor if (a) long-term test(s) with other benthic species like Lumbriculus or - 13 Chironomus are already available.
-In general, results from short-term tests may only be - used for deriving a PNECsediment screen in combination with the EPM.
+In this case the equilibrium partitioning method can be used as a first screening approach to decide whether experimental data on toxicity to sediment organisms are necessary.
+For substances with a log $K{\text{ow}} > 5$ an additional factor of 10 has to be applied on the PEC/PNEC ratio, to take into account exposure of the benthic organisms via sediment ingestion.
+The EPM can, for instance, normally not be used for substances that are poorly water soluble and for which no effects are observed in acute and/or chronic aquatic studies or for substances with a high adsorption or binding behaviour that is not driven by lipophilicity (e.g. ionisable substances, surface active substances, substances forming covalent bound with sediment particles like e.g. aromatic amines).
+For such substances at least one sediment study has to be performed.
+22 23 24 25 If sediment tests are available in which the test substance was applied to the test system via spiking of the water phase, the effect values given in mg/L have to be converted into a sediment concentration (mg/kg) using the substance-specific partitioning coefficient or if available, measured sediment concentrations can be used.
+26 27 28 29 30 31 32 33 34 35 If only one long-term sediment test is available, it should preferably be for an endobenthic, sediment-ingesting species and the exposure time should be long enough to enable adequate uptake of the sediment-associated substance by the test organism.
+E.g. if only a 72 h test with the bacterivorous nematode Caenorhabditis elegans is available (is considered as long-term test as growth inhibition and egg production are measured), the result from this test cannot be used alone for the derivation of the PNEC {sediment} .
+However, such a test can be used as 2 nd or 3 rd test to lower the assessment factor if (a) long-term test(s) with other benthic species like Lumbriculus or Chironomus are already available.
+In general, results from short-term tests may only be used for deriving a PNEC {sediment screen} in combination with the EPM.
+36 37 R.7.8.14 Integrated Testing Strategy (ITS) for toxicity to sediment organisms 38 R.7.8.14.1 Objective / General principles

+An integrated testing strategy for the sediment compartment is necessary primarily for the use in chemical safety assessment, i.e. for the derivation of a PNEC{sediment}.

+- 1 The testing strategy visualised in Figure R.7.8-8 described below has the objective to - 2 give guidance on a stepwise approach to fulfil the regulatory demand.

-R.7.8.14 Integrated Testing Strategy (ITS) for toxicity to sediment organisms
+Figure R.7.8-8 Integrated Testing Strategy (ITS) for toxicity to sediment organisms